Suiyinzi Shattered Silver 2015

 Format: Loose

-This is a shou pu-erh that is processed from Laochatou.
-It earned the name from the resemblance to the shattered silver ingots that were once used as a currency in ancient China.
+Shattered Silver is an ultra-compressed form of shou pu-er.
+It earnes the name from its resemblance to the shattered silver ingots once used as currency in ancient China.

 Tea leaves high in sugar and pectin form nuggets more easily.
-Compared to loose leave shou pu-erh from the same batch, chatou has a higher fermentation level with higher level of sugar, therefore producing richer liquid.
+Compared to loose-leaf shou pu-er from the same batch, chatou has a higher fermentation level with a higher sugar level, therefore producing richer liquid.
 Shattered silver is even more ripe than chatou, hence its darker colour and denser texture.
-This renders a smoother and warmer mouth feel, along with a honey-like taste filled with aroma of dates and sticky rice.
+Shattered Silver has a smooth, warm mouthfeel and honey-like taste filled with dates and glutinous rice.

 Puzzled on any unfamiliar terms?
 Look them up: